Check your inbox.

 Destination spotlight - Menorca

 Menorca (or Minorca) is a tranquil island that makes up one part of the Balearic Islands.
-Slap bang in the center of the Mediterranean Sea, Menorca is known for its beautiful sandy beaches and crystal clear oceans.
+Slap bang in the centre of the Mediterranean Sea, Menorca is known for its beautiful sandy beaches and crystal clear oceans.
 Though the name Menorca comes from it being smaller than nearby Majorca, there is still plenty to do and see during a holiday on the island.

 Being in the centre of the Mediterranean has given Menorca a rich history and culture, made from equal parts local and colonial influences.
 This is almost immediately apparent from a glimpse at the island, which includes ancient stone structures, delicious Mediterranean cuisine and locally sourced gin, which British travellers brought over in the 18th Century.